 I use foam dice from Amazon, but you could also use big dice from a store like Five Below (like in this post), or a die on the SMART board, if you have SMART notebook.

-Click the picture below to download the file on TpT:
+Click the picture above to download the file on TpT.

 Looking for more sub plans?
-Here are two sets I've created:
+Check out these:

 What are your favorite sub plans for the music classroom?
 Feel free to comment below, and happy teaching and planning!